alexknowshtml/How-To-Indy-Hall/generator/content/05-you-and-indyhall.md

 The participants of Indy Hall share a fundamental optimism, a spirit of liberty in action, encouragement and enlightenment.
 Where many people would see problems, Participants see opportunities for making things better, and they wish to take on a personal responsibility for making things happen.

 We work to inspire anyone to help everyone.
 We use creative intelligence to solve real problems.

+> This bit of text was [borrowed and modified](http://cofwd.org/wp-content/uploads/2012/12/ParticipantAgreement_September2012.pdf) from our friends at [CoFWD](http://cofwd.org) in Kent, UK.
+Special thanks to [Carl Jeffrey](http://twitter.com/fellowcreative) for sharing with us..

 ## How to be a kick ass community member